robino16/tsetlin-machine-indoor-localization-example/README.md

 ## Running the Project

-To train and evaluate the Tsetlin Machine for indoor localization, run:
+To run this example, run the following command:

 ```sh
 python main.py